MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/map-entities.md

 > [!div class="mx-imgBorder"]
 > ![Primary key and attribute type](media/data-manager-configure-map-add-attributes.png "Primary key and attribute type")

-The type field drop-down shows the recommended semantic type as the first value with an star symbol.
+The type field drop-down shows the recommended semantic type as the first value with a star symbol.

 > [!NOTE]
 > One field should map to the semantic type Person.FullName to populate the customer name in customer card.
 Otherwise, the customer cards will appear nameless.